 However if you want more room – always check the measurements! – or if you are planning on a hot walk you might want to go for a rectangular or envelope design.
 It can be opened up more, or completely, to regulate the temperature better.

 A mummy bag can also be opened up and turned around to make a safe and warm haven for your feet and a duvet for your upper body.
-Or if you think a bag is too restrictive, go for a quilt.
+Or if you think a bag is too restrictive, go for a quilt but consider that the quilt might slide off the silk liner so you might need to attach the two.
 Or if you sleep warm and don’t mind using the albergue blankets, just a silk or thermal sleeping bag liner.
 Or a combination to suit you.

 And last, but not least – down or synthetic?